oliveberch/MarketingPitch/Readme.md

 # Marketing Pitch Generator

-Marketing Pitch Generator is a web application that provides users with a suitable marketing pitch based on their product.
-It leverages AI to analyze product details and generate a compelling marketing pitch tailored to the product and current marketing trends.
+a web application that returns suitable marketing pitch based on product.
+It analyzes product details and generate a marketing pitch tailored to the product and current marketing trends.

 ## Features